-Over the next few weeks, our “Helping Hands” feature series will take an in-depth look at how a few businesses in the marching community have gone above and beyond in their response to the need created by COVID-19.
+Our “Helping Hands” feature series takes an in-depth look at how a few businesses in the marching community have gone above and beyond in their response to the need created by COVID-19.
 In the first article of this series, we are proud to shine the spotlight on Band Shoppe!

 As a large company with the capacity to sew, Band Shoppe received inquiries from their local medical community asking whether they would be able to produce face masks as soon as it became clear personal protective equipment (PPE) was in short supply.
 They quickly rose to the challenge.

 They took a Thursday and Friday to develop a prototype.
 The next Monday, production began.